blindnet-io/openness-framework/docs/nontech-explainer.md

 ## Why We Need Openness

 In its broader sense, openness is mostly defined by negation.
-"Being open" means to "not be" closed, as boundaries allow to define closeness more clearly.
+"Being open" means to "not be" closed, as boundaries allow defining closeness more clearly.

 The same idea goes for the more specific sense of openness we find in IT.
-IT mostly took shape during the cold war with the emergence of a "closed-world discourse[^1]" emphasizing security through obscurity and global surveillance.
+IT mostly took shape during the Cold War with the emergence of a "closed-world discourse[^1]" emphasizing security through obscurity and global surveillance.
 This discourse strongly influenced our vision of IT, and continues to do so today.
 We still tend to see code, innovation, and information as something we need to protect.
-We still think we need some kind of magical secret on which we could build benefits.
+We still think we can harness benefits by holding on some kind of magical secret.

 But the era of secrets is long gone.
 Now, people expect access to all the information they need, whenever they need.
 Secrecy in business and technology is considered suspicious.
-Transparancy is key.
+Transparency is key.

 And it goes both ways.
 Customers are now using social platforms on a daily basis, constantly sharing and collaborating with their peers.
 Here again, secrecy is a far memory, but without necessarily leading privacy to its end.
-The public expect a control proportionnal to the amount of data it shares.
-It can't accept to be passive anymore.
+Modern users share a large volume of data.
+They logically expect proportional control over this data.
+They can't accept to be passive anymore.
 Companies now have to offer everyone both control over their data, and opportunities to actively contribute.

-In short, the public now expect transparency and collaboration.
+In short, the public now expects transparency and collaboration.
 This is precisely what openness is for.

 ## What Openness Means